 But among the goods she brought from Portugal was a chest of tea, the favorite drink of the Portuguese Court.

-Catherine popularized the drink at court among the British nobility, which was then embraced by the wealthy gentry.
+Catherine popularized the drink at the English Court and among the British nobility, which was then embraced by the wealthy gentry.
+It was a luxury.

 But it was still so pricey, that it was kept in small locked tea chests, with the key carried on her person by the lady of the house.